MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 ### Get a history of log collection

-You can get a history of all the log collections that you have performed.
+You can get a history of all the log collections that you've performed.
 This history helps you learn about the kinds of log collections, the sizes of log collections, the times when logs were collected, and the methods of log collection.

 To get a history of log collections for the last 90 days, enter: